“I Love My Strategic Organization,

 Month 4.
 Mission: Does our mission need refreshing—do potential donors readily understand what we do?
 In light of our competencies, what does our mission tell us about what we need to do next?

 Month 5.
 Ideas: What ideas exist about the future direction of our organization?
-Collect ideas from everyone.
-For 30 days, hold a brief brainstorming season at each of your key meetings.
+Collect thoughts from everyone.
+For 30 days, hold a brief brainstorming season at each of your critical meetings.

 Month 7.
 Values: What values are important to us?
 Do any of our values conflict?
 Would prioritizing our values improve decision-making?